MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 The following internal structures may be modified without affecting the checksum:

 - basetype fields in Java objects or content of Java arrays of base type,
-- internal structures modified by a ``LLMJVM`` function call (e.g., set a pending Java exception, suspend or resume the Java thread, register a resource, ...).
+- internal structures modified by a ``LLMJVM`` function call (e.g., set a pending Java exception, suspend or resume the thread, register a resource, ...).

 This function affects the performances and should only be used for debug purpose.
 A typical use of this API is to verify that a native implementation does not corrupt the internal structures: